IG, DSS DG, Others Sued over Alleged Unlawful Killing, Harassment of Shi’ite Members

 By Alex Enumah

-Others sued in the suit dated and filed October 4 are: the Nigerian Army, Nigerian Airforce, Commandant-General of Nigeria Security and Civil Defence Corps (NSCDC) and Attorney General of Federation (AGF) as third to sixth defendants respectively.
+Others sued in the suit dated and filedon October 4 are; Nigerian Army, Nigerian Airforce, Commandant-General of Nigeria Security and Civil Defence Corps (NSCDC) and Attorney General of Federation (AGF) as 3rd to 6th defendants respectively.

-The suit, filed by the plaintiff’s lawyer, Bala Dakum, stated that the procession carried out on September 27 and 28 was conducted peacefully until the security agents’ attack them without provocation.
+The suit filed by Plaintiff’s Lawyer, Mr. Bala Dakum, stated that the procession carried out on September 27 and 28 were conducted peacefully, until the security agents’ attack them without provocation.

-Among the reliefs sought by the plaintiffs are a declaration that by virtue of Section 38(1), 40 and 42(1) of the 1999 Constitution (as amended), he and other Nigerian Shi’ite Muslims are guaranteed freedom to peacefully assemble, associate and practise their religion in public in any part of Nigeria, including the Federal Capital Territory (FCT), Abuja.
+Among the reliefs sought by the plaintiff are a declare that ‘by virtue of Section 38(1), 40 and 42(1) of the 1999 Constitution (as amended), he and other Nigerian Shi’ite Muslims are guaranteed freedom to peacefully assemble, associate and practise their religion in public in any part of Nigeria, including the Federal Capital Territory (FCT), Abuja.

 “That the arrest, detention, maltreatment and killing of several Shi’ite Muslims who assembled at Gwarimpa, the FCT, Abuja on September 28, 2021, to carry out peaceful religious procession by the agents of the 1st, 2nd, 3rd, 4th and 5th defendants, their agents or privies amounted to violation of their rights to freedom of religion, association and peaceful assembly.

-He also sought an order directing the IG to protect the plaintiffs and the group wherever they are out to carry out peaceful religious practice in the country.
+He also sought an order, directing the IG to protect the plaintiff and the group wherever they are out to carry out peaceful religious practice in the country.

 The matter is yet to be assigned to a judge as at the time of filing the report.